 These stats indicate that around 30% of people in the USA are experiencing sleep disorders and the figures are, unfortunately, no more promising in the UK.
 Data from UK studies shows similar proportions of the adult population reporting problems with sleep compared to the USA.

 A lot of articles seem to confuse lack of sleep with actual sleep disorders.
-While it is true that we seem to be sleeping less and suffering as a result, lack of sleep itself does not constitute a sleep disorder.
+While it is true that we seem to be sleeping less and struggling as a result, lack of sleep itself does not constitute a sleep disorder.

 It is, however, a starting point for developing problems with your sleep.
 The Sleep Council states that it takes around three months for a sleep issue to become a sleep disturbance and a further three months for it to become a sleep disorder.